blocksedit/starter-email-template/README.md

       </tbody>
     </table>

-Uses table code for compatibility. `border-radius` does not work in Outlook.
+Uses table code for backwards compatibility. `border-radius` does not work in Outlook.

 ### Links ###